 Having a correctly sized system is important for overall home comfort.
 Although a bigger furnace is going to be more expensive, you don’t really have a choice in the matter.
 When your contractor comes to your home to give you a quote, they should perform a Manual J load calculation to find out the system size you need (measured in BTUs or tons).
 This calculation takes your entire home into account – from square footage to window efficiency.
 If your contractor gives you a quote over the phone, without ever looking closely at your home, it should be a big red flag.
 Systems that are too small or too large will never heat your home properly, could always be running, or burn out sooner rather than later.

 Each Frigidaire furnace, air conditioner and heat pump comes with a 10-Year Limited Long Parts Warranty when the unit is registered.
 This warranty covers the costs of parts if the unit were to require a repair within that 10-year period.
 However, the costs of labor and refrigerant are not included.
 Make sure to talk to your contractor and ask if they offer a labor warranty, like the Contractors’ Preferred Protection Plan, to round-out your system warranty coverage.

 Rebates and Incentives

 Investing in high-efficiency equipment can have other perks in addition to utility bill savings.
-High-efficiency heating equipment can qualify for local utility incentives and rebates that can result in money back in your pocket.
+High-efficiency heating equipment can qualify for local utility incentives that can result in money back in your pocket.
 Check out our current promotions and talk to your local contractor to find out if the new furnace you want qualifies for any incentives.